PlaceholderAPI/PlaceholderAPI/wiki/PlaceholderExpansion.md

      * This is the method called when a placeholder with our identifier
      * is found and needs a value.
      * <br>We specify the value identifier in this method.
-     * <br>Since version 2.9.1 can you use OfflinePlayers in your requests.
+     * <br>Since version 2.9.1 can you use OfflinePlayers in your requests (recommended).
      *
      * @param  player
      *         A {@link org.bukkit.OfflinePlayer OfflinePlayer}.